Cheese 101: How Does the Aging Process Affect Different Cheese Flavors?

-Cheese is undoubtedly one of the most fascinating foodstuffs created by humans.
+Cheese is undoubtedly one of the most fascinating foods created by humans.
 It requires only one primary raw material, milk.
 Yet, out of that simplicity arises a mind-boggling range of variety and diversity.

-For starters, did you know that Cheese.com currently offers information on close to 2000 different types of cheese in the world?
-A lot of that variety is down to the process called aging, or ripening.
+A lot of the cheese variety is down to the process called aging, or ripening.
 To understand how aging affects cheese flavors, it is essential to understand the basic of cheese making.

 Cheese Basics: What Comes Before Aging

 Cheese can be made from any milk, cow, sheep, goat, or buffalo.
 All cheese making requires three other ingredients other than milk:

 - A bacterial culture

 Milk contains a combination of 90% water and the rest in sugars, fats, and proteins.
 To make cheese, milk is processed by adding a bacterial culture and rennet.
 There are seven different type of bacterial cultures used to create cheese, and each can give a different flavor to the cheese.